 Initially, I felt sad and furious about losing a friend – nobody really expects to suffer tragic losses of their peers in their 20’s.
 Of course, I’m still not okay with it, but then I saw something else – a different way of looking at the situation if you will.

-Truthfully, problems at work, late invoices, failed relationships and family dramas are annoying – in perspective, but we often spend too much time worrying about things that really aren’t going to matter all that much five years or even five months down the line.
+Truthfully, problems at work, late invoices, failed relationships and family dramas are annoying – in perspective.
+However, we often spend too much time worrying about things that really aren’t going to matter all that much five years or even five months down the line.
 We delay the things that we want to do in favor of completing things deemed more “important”.

 We say that we’ll travel the world and take that trip when we retire.
-We say that we’ll be happier when ‘X’ situation occurs, but the truth is that there really isn’t any time like the present.
+We say that we’ll be happier when ‘X’ situation occurs.
+The truth is that there really isn’t any time like the present.

 The passing of someone we know makes us think about our own mortality.
 The question that I asked myself after my friend’s sudden passing was this: